ACS Bridge Career Kick-Starter Workshop

 About Our Sponsors

-Launched in 2018 with a grant from the National Science Foundation (NSF), the ACS Bridge Program has aimed for increased representation of students from historically marginalized groups pursuing advanced degrees in the Chemical Sciences through its participation with the Inclusive Graduate Education Network (IGEN).
-This program received further support from the Genentech Foundation (2020-2024), allowing the Bridge Program to enhance key initiatives dedicated to promoting diversity, equity, and inclusion in graduate education as well as expand its initiatives to include career and professional development opportunities.
-Now, Eli Lilly joins the mission by continuing to support students and sponsoring the ACS Bridge Career Kick-Starter.
+Launched in 2018 with a grant from the National Science Foundation (NSF), the ACS Bridge Program has supported students in pursuing advanced degrees in the Chemical Sciences through its participation with the Inclusive Graduate Education Network (IGEN).
+This program received further support from the Genentech Foundation (2020-2024), allowing the Bridge Program to enhance key initiatives dedicated to promoting inclusion and belonging in graduate education as well as expand its initiatives to include career and professional development opportunities.
+This was followed by Eli Lilly, who suported the mission by continuing to support students and sponsoring the ACS Bridge Career Kick-Starter from 2024-2025.

 Contact Us